 The Journey From Awake to Aware

-There is a continuum of awareness from those who are asleep to those who are enlightened.
-The greater the bandwidth, the more ability we have to use the full potential of our minds.
-When we Increase awareness, we also increase the line-of-sight on our conscience.
-As we Increase awareness of conscience, we see the inequities in the world.
+People exist on a continuum of awareness.
+On one side, there are those who are asleep, and on the other side, there are those who are enlightened.
+The greater the capacity, the more ability we have to use our minds’ full potential.
+When we increase awareness, we also increase the line of sight on our conscience.
+As we increase our awareness of conscience, we see the inequities in the world.
 It changes the quality of our thoughts.

 “Knowing your own darkness is the best method for dealing with the darkness of other people.
 One does not become enlightened by imagining figures of light, but by making the darkness conscious.
 The most terrifying thing is to accept oneself completely.
 Your visions will become clear only when you can look into your own heart.
 Who looks outside, dreams; who looks inside, awakes.” — Carl Jung

-Awareness runs on a continuum from those who are asleep to those who are enlightened sages.
+People who are asleep and enlightened sages represent the two ends of the continuum of awareness.
 Everyone falls somewhere on this graph.
-And, you can use awareness tools and techniques to increase our bandwidth of awareness, developing our minds, bodies, and spirit.
+Awareness tools and techniques can increase our capacity for awareness, developing our minds, bodies, and spirits.

 “Awakening is not a state but a process: an ethical way of life and commitment that enables human flourishing.
 As such, it is no longer the exclusive preserve of enlightened teachers or accomplished yogis.
 Likewise, nirvana-the stopping of craving-is not the goal of the path but its very source.
 For human flourishing first stirs in that clear, bright, empty space where neurotic self-centredness realizes it has no ground at all to stand on.
 One is then freed to pour forth like sunlight.” — Stephen Batchelor

 Some people are born awake and aware, and others need some maturing to move along.
 Joseph Campbell (1) did considerable research into this process.
-He showed how our inborn desire to seek the unknown is a universal desire.
-He calls this common need The Hero’s Journey, and it’s a pattern that we find in many ancient cultures.
+He showed how our inborn desire to seek the unknown is universal.
+He calls this pattern The Hero’s Journey, and it’s a pattern that we find in many ancient cultures.

 “Philosophy is not to think deep, but simply speak life’s basics that arise, aware and awaken people who are knowingly or unknowingly in the state of sleep.” — Anuj